celestiaorg/upgrade-monitor/README.md

 # Upgrade Monitor

-`upgrade-monitor` is a binary that monitors that status of upgrades on a Celestia network. `upgrade-monitor` can optionally publish a signed transaction to trigger an upgrade if it detects that enough validators have signalled for that upgrade.
+Upgrade monitor is a binary that monitors that status of upgrades on a Celestia network.
+Upgrade monitor can optionally publish a signed transaction to trigger an upgrade if it detects that enough validators have signalled for that upgrade.

 ## Prerequisites